jorgeareyesjr/django-data-relay/README.md

 ## 💡 Use Cases

-Django is well known and well-suited for building complex and robust web applications.
-As such, the **Django Data Relay** harnesses Django's powerful built-in features to support a diverse range of applications and services.
+The **Django Data Relay** harnesses Django's powerful built-in features, well known and well-suited for building complex and robust web applications, to support a diverse range of applications and services.
 Examples include:

 - APIs and web services
 - Content Management Systems (CMS)